-I JP Vanir The Ghetto Geeky, ADHD, Vampyre, Rivethead, Traditional, Hippie Goth, Vegetarian, "Vampyrian" Graver", Pansexual Experimental Sound Artist AKA theUVUP.
+I am a Vampyrian Universalist Pagan minister as well as a Ghetto Geeky, Autistic, Vampyre, Rivethead, Traditional, Hippie Goth, Vegetarian, "Vampyrian" Graver", Pansexual Experimental Sound Artist, treehugger AKA theUVUP.
 I am the Old school Gothic Vampyre & Proud PhreaK, and the founder of Vampyrian TempleUVUPsince Dec.
 18th 2003.
 I have been in the gothic community since the first Outland (mid 90's), the pagan community since 2002, as well as the Vampire community since mid 2000.
 I a love topics about possession, the supernatural, Vampyres, Otherkin, Dark Spirituality, and Darkness ect...

 My favorite singers are: Andrew Eldritch, Robert Smith, and Candia Ridley...

 I like: DARK TRANCE! - EBM - INDUSTRIAL - GOTH - DARK ELECTRONIC - TRANCE - GOTH INDUSTRIAL - DRUMMING - PERCUSSION - DARK DANCE...